KarelKubat/smartlog/README.md

 A Smartlog server (which receives messages over TCP or UDP) is in itself useless.
 It needs clients to do something with incoming messages.
 The clients that a server uses are are identical to any client that you'd use in your own program: messages arriving at the server may be sent to a file, to `stdout`, kept for viewing in a browser, or forwarded to next hops (and the story repeats at the smartlog servers that accept those via-hop-messages).

-Here is an example that uses ready-to-run programs in the package:
+Here is an example that uses ready-to-run programs in the package and involves two smartlog servers:

 1. In one terminal run: